Schaka/rarrnomore/README.md

 **You need to set your torrent clients in Radarr and Sonarr to start new torrents in the paused state.**

 ### Notes
-- Radarr has only been tested briefly
 - currently, only qBittorrent and Transmission are supported

 ### Planned
-- search `Sample` folder and exclude it from leeching/seeding
 - some unit tests
 - (optional) other file types can be added to the exclusion list